jonathanye29/unit4_project/README.md

 <img width="1281" alt="Screen Shot 2023-05-09 at 5 07 17 PM" src="https://user-images.githubusercontent.com/111751273/237034429-8ea024ba-c34a-4997-9fcb-6442cc6d67d3.png">

 ### Edit Post/Comment (Success Criteria: 2)
 While developing this edit post and comment feature, I followed the steps I took to allow users create posts and comments.
 I was able to meet my client's needs by just creating a new function and query.
-Editting a post/comment is basically inserting a "new" post/comment into an already existing post/comment.
-I followed the exact same steps for editting comments and the only differences were the names of variables.
-For example, here is a code snippet for editting posts:
+Editing a post/comment is basically inserting a "new" post/comment into an already existing post/comment.
+I followed the exact same steps for editing comments and the only differences were the names of variables.
+For example, here is a code snippet for editing posts:
 ```.py
 post = db.search(f"SELECT * FROM posts WHERE id = {post_id}")
 ```